 The ring-u Hello Hub and phone service work great most of the time.

-You can browse the web & check your email on a complete disaster of a network or internet connection, but adding a VoIP (Voice over Internet Protocol) phone system requires some network considerations to work well (or at all).

-If you have been directed to this page: Don't Panic.
+Adding a VoIP (Voice over Internet Protocol) phone system requires some basic things to work well, If you have been directed to this page: Don't Panic.
 Most of our initial installation problems have been direct results of marginal or bad local networks and internet equipment.

-The good news: as we eliminate those problems, everything (not just your phone system) will work better.

-Also take a look at:
+You can browse the web and get your email on a complete disaster of a network or internet connection.
+The good news: as we address these issues, everything will work better.
+Also take a look at: Firewall Configuration

-Ideal Network Setup

-Firewall/Network Configuration

-Routers with Known Issues

-Switches & Switching Loop

-Port Forwarding / External Remote Phones